anatsuk1/borg_backup/README.md

 The command means initialize BorgBackup repository with passphrase.

-See more details, if you need, at [Easy To Ese on Official BorgBackup repository](https://github.com/borgbackup/borg/blob/master/README.rst#easy-to-use)
+See more details [Easy To Use on Official BorgBackup repository](https://github.com/borgbackup/borg/blob/master/README.rst#easy-to-use) if needed.

 ### Mount Backups
 Mount Backup Repository of fuse.borgfs filesystem type.